deniswvieira/FMQBetApp/README.md

 		- ./BetApp/manage.py makemigrations <app_name>   [BetApp and cauth]
 		- ./BetApp/manage.py migrate

+- Virtual Environment
+	- If you wish you can activate the virtualenv in order to avoid conflits with yous installed packages:
+		- source ./bin/activate
 - Server
 	- Put the nginx config file running:
 		- sudo ln -s ./BetApp/FMQBetAppConf /etc/nginx/sites-enabled/